Subject Area: Humanities

 Exam Board: AQA

-Previous study of GCSE History is not essential.
+Previous study of GCSE History isn’t essential.
 Students must have grade 4 or above in GCSE English and grade 4 or above in GCSE History, if taken.

 What will I study?

 A level History is a popular subject at Notre Dame, and is well regarded by both universities and prospective employers.
-The two year course covers a variety of periods and themes, giving students a breadth of historical understanding.
-It also enables them to develop their skills in essay writing, critical thinking, and analysis of both primary and secondary sources.
+The two year course covers a variety of periods and themes, giving you a breadth of historical understanding.
+It also enables you to develop your skills in essay writing, critical thinking, and analysis of both primary and secondary sources.
 Students are encouraged to read widely, making full use of the resources within the department and the college library.

-Tudor England (1485-1547): You will investigate the reigns of Kings Henry VII and Henry VIII, focusing on the way in which they governed England, their foreign policy – especially relations with France and Spain – and the role of religion, focusing especially on disputes between Catholics and Protestants.
+Tudor England (1485-1547): You will investigate the reigns of King Henry VII and Henry VIII, focusing on the way in which they governed England, their foreign policy – especially relations with France and Spain – and the role of religion, particularly disputes between Catholics and Protestants.